What is the LimeLight Laser?

 How long will the treatments take?

-Treatment time depends on the area of the body being treated.
+Treatment time for age spots depends on the area of the body being treated.
 However, most treatments will take around 30 minutes.

 How many treatments will I need?